sezanzeb/alsa-control/README.md

 # ALSA Control

 Since ALSA provides dmix for soundcards that don't support multiplexing and softvol for those that can't control their volume, it is not necessary to run pulseaudio for that.
-This software provides multiplexing, volume and muting capabilities by creating
-.asoundrc default configurations, while the GUI may work as a replacement for pavucontrol.
+This application creates .asoundrc default configurations for this purpose, while the GUI may work as a replacement for pavucontrol.

 Not having pulseaudio is not compatible with everything.
 For example, Discord in Firefox and Terraria were silent without Pulseaudio.
 Maybe [apulse](https://github.com/i-rinat/apulse) helps.